StairwayB/pundit_roles/README.md

 #### Important: Scope declaration order

 While attributes and associations for roles are merged, scopes are **not**!
-This means that whenever you wish to authorize a list of records, you must take care in what order you define the roles.
+This means that whenever you wish to authorize a list of records,you must take care in what order you define the roles.
 PunditRoles will go over the allowed roles in a query method in the order in which they were defined, and when it finds a role that the user fulfills, it will return the scope for that role.

 Take this example, where there are two roles permitted for an `index` action: `regular_user` and `:admin_user`:
 ```ruby